150 UK small business grants to apply for right now

 4. Gigabit Broadband Voucher Scheme

 Gigabit vouchers can be used by small businesses to go towards the cost of installing gigabit-capable broadband connections.
-SMEs can claim £4,500 against the cost of connection.
-Find out if you’re eligible by using the postcode checker on the website.
+SMEs can claim £4,500.
+Eligibility criteria apply around speed and type of business – check the website for more details.

 5. Innovate UK